Recruiting and retaining top talent is a major challenge for most employers.

 Some smaller companies indulge their employees by offering a pet-friendly workplace.
 While free-roaming cats and dogs may not be suitable for every workplace, there other ways to take care of your fluffy friends.

-Pet-owners know that trips to vet can add up quick.
+Pet-owners know that trips to the vet can add up quickly.
 Group pet insurance can help employees cover the cost of caring for their pets.
 And it's actually more common than you might think.
-Back in 2014,

 Scheduling animal therapy sessions from time-to-time is another way to make sure your workplace has access to the mental health resources it needs.
 Just make sure any allergy-sensitive employees work from home that day, and it's a win-win for everyone.